philrz/super/docs/formats/sup.md

 ## 4. Grammar

-Here is a left-recursive pseudo-grammar of Super JSON.
+Here is a left-recursive pseudo-grammar of SUP.
 Note that not all acceptable inputs are semantically valid as type mismatches may arise.
 For example, union and enum values must both appear in a context that defines their type.